octoenergy/octoenergy.github.io/_posts/2024-09-23-databricks-table-cost.markdown

         REGEXP_EXTRACT(statement_text, '(?:"node_id": ")(.*?)(?="}|$)') AS object_name,
         total_duration_ms,
         CASE
-            -- Categorizing based on target_name in the statement WHEN statement_text LIKE '%", "target_name": "prod"%' THEN 'PRODUCTION'
+            -- Categorizing based on target_name in statement_text
+            WHEN statement_text LIKE '%", "target_name": "{PRODUCTION_PROJECT}"%' THEN 'PRODUCTION'
             ELSE 'OTHER'
         END AS dbt_project_category
     FROM